-Safe Preparation, Storage and Handling of Powdered Infant Formula
+Safe Preparation and Storage of Powdered Infant Formula and Handling

-The Infant Nutrition Council recommends that the best practice for Safe Preparation, Storage and Handling of Powdered Infant Formula is as below:
+The Infant Nutrition Council recommends the following best practice for Safe Preparation of Powdered Infant Formula:

-- Ideally prepare only one bottle of formula at a time, just prior to feeding.
+- Ideally prepare only one bottle of formula at a time, just before feeding.

-- Always read the instructions to check the correct amount of water and powder as shown on the feeding table on the back of the pack.
+- Always read the instructions on the can to check the correct amount of water and powder as shown on the feeding table on the back of the can.
 This may vary between different formulas.

 - Add water to the bottle first, then powder

-- Fill the measuring scoop with formula powder and level off, using the levelling devise provided or the back of a sterilised knife.
-Take care to add the correct number of scoops to the water in the bottle.
-Always measure the amount of powder using the scoop provided in the can – scoop sizes vary between different formulas.
+- Take care to add the correct number of scoops to the water in the bottle.
+Always measure the amount of formula powder using the scoop provided in the can – scoop sizes vary between different formulas.

-- Feed baby.
-Any formula left at the end of the feed must be discarded.
+- Any prepared formula left at the end of the feed must be discarded.

 Frequently Asked Questions1.
 Is it possible to use formula while still breastfeeding?